CallmeSen/Vision-Language-Model-ACSA/README.md

 # Architecture

-We propose the **ViMACSA (Vision Multimodal Aspect-Category Sentiment Analysis)** architecture with two core design principles:
+We propose the **VLM-ACSA (Vision Language Model Aspect-Category Sentiment Analysis)** architecture with two core design principles:

 1. **Encode once**: comment, all images, and all ROIs are encoded only once per forward pass
 2. **Aspect loop**: shared retrieval/fusion/decoder modules process each aspect independently